 Description of Encounter

 Patient Eve Everywoman arrives at the Ambulatory Rehabilitation Clinic and is shown to an assessment room.
 Physical therapist Seth Stretcher introduces himself and starts a conversation to put Eve at ease.
 He reviews with her what she has gone through and the care plan prepared by Hospital Attending Physician Dr. Aaron Attend.
 He performs a preliminary assessment and records his observations and findings (ID8b).
 He then informs Eve that he would like her to see 2 other professionals, Occupational Therapist Pamela Player and Speech therapist George Speaker.
 In turn, Pamela and George meet with Eve, record their observations and findings (ID8c and 8d).
 The 3 professionals meet together, share their findings and agree on specific goals and treatments for the 3 areas of rehabilitation (ID8e).
 Seth meets with Eve, discusses with her what they have found and what they feel the detailed rehabilitation care plan should be, explains the collaboration between the clinic and the home care nurse, answers her questions, addresses her concerns, and obtains agreement from her on the Ambulatory Rehabilitation Clinic care plan and schedule of activities (ID8f).
+(Note: the OT could do a ‘home assessment’ to see what changes should be done to the home – carpets, grab bars and so on.)

 Post Condition

-A copy of thecare plan and schedule was given to the patient (ID8f) and the patient was sent home.
+A copy of the new care plan and schedule was given to the patient (ID8f) and the patient was sent home.
+An update to the original care plan is made.
 A copy of findings (ID8b, c, d) and the care plan and schedule (ID8f) were sent to the home health agency, and a request was made for close coordination of activities at the clinic and in the home (ID8g).
 A summary of the information was sent as feedback to Primary Care Physician Dr. Patricia Primary and to Hospital Attending Physician Dr. Aaron Attend (ID8h).

 Encounter C: Home Health Visit (in parallel to Ambulatory Rehabilitation Clinic Visit)